w3f/polkadot-wiki/docs/learn-governance.md

 the result. `Super-Majority Approve` requires more `aye` votes to pass the referendum when turnout is low, therefore, based on the above result, the referendum will be rejected.
 In addition, only the winning voter's tokens are locked.
-If the voters on the losing side of the referendum believe that the outcome will have negative effects, their tokens are transferrable so they will not be locked in to the decision.
+If the voters on the losing side of the referendum believe that the outcome will have negative effects, their tokens are transferrable so they will not be locked into the decision.
 Moreover, winning proposals are autonomously enacted only after some enactment period.

 #### Voluntary Locking

-Polkadot utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock-up their tokens, hence, the number of votes for each token holder will be calculated by the following formula:
+Polkadot utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated by the following formula:

 ```